-This project started in 2018 and will conclude in early 2019.
+This project started in 2018 and opened in October of 2019.
 Special thanks to:

 - The Town of Hopkinton for permission to work on the Stevens Rail Trail section.